Clinical Trial Agreements

 - Developing, reviewing, negotiating, and executing clinical trial agreements (CTAs), confidential disclosure agreements (CDAs) and other related sponsor documents

-- Assisting in the negotiation of clinical trial budget and informed consent documents to ensure consistency across all clinical trial documents
+- Advising and consulting in the negotiation of clinical trial budgets and development of relevant sections of informed consent documents to ensure consistency across all clinical trial documents

 - Providing guidance to faculty and staff regarding the interpretation of contract provisions, federal regulations, University policies, and sponsor requirements, and